Radu Grigorovici: Biography

-In 1936 he transferred to the Faculty of Sciences of the University of Bucharest, where Bădărău had been called as head of the Laboratory of Molecular, Acoustic and Optical Physics.
-In 1938 he obtained a PhD in physical sciences with a dissertation on the disruptive potential of mercury vapor.
+In 1936, he transferred to the Faculty of Sciences of the University of Bucharest, where Bădărău had been called as head of the Laboratory of Molecular, Acoustic and Optical Physics.
+In 1938, he obtained a PhD in physical sciences with a dissertation on the disruptive potential of mercury vapor.
 He climbed the ranks of the university hierarchy, becoming an associate professor in 1949.
-Between 1947-1957 he worked in parallel in the light source industry (Lumen factory, then Electrofar), as a consulting engineer.
-He was forced, for political reasons, to give up his university career.
+Between 1947 and 1957, he worked in parallel in the light source industry (Lumen factory, then Electrofar), as a consulting engineer.
+For political reasons, he was forced to give up his university career.
 He retired from research, becoming head of department (1960) and deputy scientific director (1963) at the Bucharest Institute of Physics of the RPR Academy; in 1970 the institute will be subordinated to the State Committee for Nuclear Energy.
 In 1973 he applied for retirement, continuing his activity as a leading part-time scientific researcher; in 1977, following a reorganization, he was transferred to the Institute of Physics and Materials Technology, and after a year his employment contract was terminated.

 Radu Grigorovici made original contributions to the physics of electric gas discharges, flame spectral analysis, light sources, physiological and instrumental optics, size systems and physical-physiological units.
-At the Bucharest Institute of Physics, he organized and led a group of researchers who studied the phenomena of transport in disordered thin metal layers, explained by the band structure of the respective metals (1959-1966).
-But the most important results were obtained in the study of amorphous semiconductors (1964-1977).
+At the Bucharest Institute of Physics, he organized and led a group of researchers who studied the phenomena of transport in disordered thin metal layers, explained by the band structure of the respective metals (1959–1966).
+But the most important results (some in collaboration with Jan Tauc or Rodica Mănăilă) were obtained in the study of amorphous semiconductors (1964–1977).

 Grigorovici and collaborators studied the structure, electrical transport, optical properties and photoconductivity in amorphous layers of germanium, silicon and carbon obtained by vacuum evaporation.
-Based on these results, Grigorovici was the first to highlight the structural differences between amorphous and microcrystalline layers of germanium and silicon; followed by the elaboration of a structural model, completed with energy considerations.
+Based on these results, he was the first to highlight the structural differences between amorphous and microcrystalline layers of germanium and silicon; followed by the elaboration of a structural model, completed with energy considerations.
 This "amorphonic model", later refined in various laboratories as a "random network model", is today practically unanimously accepted as a structural model for amorphous semiconductors and has opened new avenues in research and applications.